zhongfu/tp/docs/UserGuide.md

 The program simulates a real life workflow:
   * Employees start working.
-  * HR Manager `adds` the job to PeopleSoft and `assigns` those working on it to the job
+  * HR Manager `adds` the job to PeopleSoft and `assigns` those working on it to the job.
   * Once the job has been completed in real life, HR Manager `marks` the job as completed.
-  * Once it is time to pay the employees, `pay` the job and `export` the .CSV payslips to pass to the employees
+  * Once it is time to pay the employees, `pay` the job and `export` the .CSV payslips to pass to the employees.

 ## How to use this guide